CARO User Guide for Trading Partners #

-After clicking Acquire New Credentials on the main screen, you will be prompted to select the Credential Issuer, Enterprise Identifier underlying the new credential, and the desired Credential Type.
-If required, find out how to create a new Enterprise Identifier before acquiring a new credential in section Adding New Enterprise Identifiers.
+Step 1.
+After clicking Acquire New Credentials on the main screen, you will be prompted to select the Enterprise Identifier underlying the new credential.

 Once you have confirmed your choice, you will be redirected to the user interface of the integrated Credential Issuer.
 There you will need to provide the requested details for the issuer’s due diligence process such as the registered company address and certain documents.
 Find out what’s needed in our preparation guide.

 Watch this short video to get an idea of the issuer’s interface.Watch credentialing video

 Clicking on any of the pending credential requests on the main screen in the credentials list will open a details view of this credential request.
 Here you can see how far the request has already progressed through the application stages.
 Your current status is the actual status.
 Future stages are predicted based on expected next steps.
 The actual status is revised automatically as soon as the integrated Credential Issuer sends updates to CARO.